RuizhenMai/academic-blog/linear_algebra/UnitI/Elimination_of_Matrices.md

 \end{matrix}\right]=\Biggr[3*Col\ 1+4*Col\ 2+5*Col\ 3\Biggr]
 $$

 Note each column is 3 x 1 so the final answer is a vector of 3 x 1.
-Similarly, if it's a matrix not a vector:
+If it's a matrix not a vector:

 $$
 \left[\begin{matrix}